6.11. Scientific ML Verification

 6.11.1.
 ODE Enclosures

 An ODE enclosure certificate is a finite description of a corridor around a trajectory.
-The checker does not need to trust an external integrator's narrative.
+The checker does not depend on an external integrator's narrative.
 It parses the ODE expression, evaluates interval bounds over each segment, and checks that the claimed tube is closed under the vector field with the required margins.

 The executable side is exposed through the ODE checker API.
 The core pieces are the expression AST, the interval evaluator, the segment certificate, and the final checker result.